Washington County Oregon assistance programs.

 Financial help is for low income families in Washington County Oregon or those in a crisis.
-Some of the charities, non-profits, and government programs that offer help with paying rent or mortgage payments, utility bill assistance, or a free box of groceries are below.
-Or also learn how to apply for job programs, car repairs, government aid and other support.
+Some of the charities, churches, and DHS Hillsboro government programs that offer help with paying rent or mortgage payments, utility bill assistance, or a free box of groceries are below.
+Or also learn how to apply for job programs, free car repairs, government aid and other support.

 Home repair program

 You can receive housing assistance from the Home Access and Repair for the Disabled and Elderly (HARDE) program.
 The program provides grants and/or low-interest loans to low- and moderate-income Washington county residents so that they can improve and repair their homes.
 Including taking such actions as repairing deteriorated siding or roofing, fixing a broken door or windows, repairing plumbing or electrical systems, replace or repair defective heating systems and structural defects.
 The maximum grant or low interest loan that is available through the HARDE program is $3,500.

 In addition, the loans and grants also can be used to improve accessibility needs, such as providing wider doorways, including adding ramps, adding shower rails, grab rails, lower kitchen counters and cabinets.
 Or the loans can pay for elevated toilets, roll-under sinks, installing security devices and door handles.

 Qualifications for the home repair assistance program include being disabled or elderly (62 or older), being a Washington County resident, having an urgent need for the improvements or repairs, or accessibility improvements, and people applying also must meet income guidelines.
 Dial (503) 846-8814 to learn more.